pimcore/pimcore/doc/User_Documentation/01_Objects/01_Grid_Configuration_Operators/Operators/23_Text.md

 ![Setting](../../../img/gridconfig/operator_text_symbol.png)

 Some fixed text you can choose.
-Can be used for comparison (e.g. IsEqual) combinations
+Could be used for comparison (e.g. IsEqual) combinations.

 ![Sample](../../../img/gridconfig/operator_text_sample.png)